 You usually get your PSA test result within a couple of weeks.

-Some men may start having regular PSA tests if they have an increased risk of prostate cancer.
+Some men may start having regular PSA tests at an earlier age if they have an increased risk of developing prostate cancer.

 If you have family members with prostate cancer

 There is some evidence to show that prostate cancer can run in families.
 This means that if you have a relative diagnosed with prostate cancer, your risk is higher than in the general population.
 Your risk is higher if